KalindiFonda/Advent-of-Code/2023/d08/README.md

 It's nice to see, though, how maybe something where I stumbled or had to figure out years ago, is now part of my dance routine.

+You know:
+> What if the map isn't for people - what if the map is for ghosts?
+Are ghosts even bound by the laws of spacetime?
+Only one way to find out.

 #### Things I thought about afterwards: